 Section 3.2, Transportation, of the Final EIR/EIS for the project arrives at similar conclusions regarding VMT reduction at a regional level.
 In 2029, the annual total No Project VMT in Santa Clara County would be 12.186 billion miles and the annual With Project VMT would be 12.027 billion miles, a reduction of 159 million miles.
 In San Benito County, the annual interregional No Project VMT would be 733 million miles and the annual With Project VMT would be 633 million miles, a reduction of 99 million miles.
 In Merced County, the annual interregional No Project VMT would be 1.507 billion miles and the annual With Project VMT would be 1.381 billion miles, a reduction of 125 million miles.
-In 2040, the annual total No Project VMT in Santa Clara County would be 13.201 billion miles.
-In San Benito County, the annual interregional No Project VMT would be 846 million miles.
-In San Benito County, the annual interregional No Project VMT would be 846 million miles.
-In Merced County, the annual NMT would be 676 million miles, a reduction of 170 million miles.
-In Merced County, the annual interregional No Project VMT would be 846 million miles.
-In Merced County, the annual NMT would be 676 million miles, a reduction of 170 million miles.
-In Merced County, the annual interregional No Project VMT would be 846 million miles.
-In Merced County, the annual interregional No Project VMT would be 846 million miles.
-In Merced County, the annual interregional No Project VMT would be 846 million miles.
+In 2040, the annual total No Project VMT in Santa Clara County would be 13.201 billion miles and the annual With Project VMT would be 12.972 billion miles, a reduction of 230 million miles.
+In San Benito County, the annual interregional No Project VMT would be 846 million miles and the annual With Project VMT would be 676 million miles, a reduction of 170 million miles.
 In Merced County, the annual interregional No Project VMT would be 1,842 billion miles and the annual With Project VMT would be 1.642 billion, a reduction of 200 million miles.
 (Final EIR/EIS, Section 3.2, Impact TR # 5.)